 Turneffe Flats Lodge – Turneffe Flats Lodge is on the Turneffe Atoll making it a secluded spot for the adventuring angler.
 In fact, it’s so secluded the atoll can only be reached by a transfer boat to-and-from Belize City which is an hour and a half to two hours long.
 However, once on the atoll, Turneffe Flats offers one of the most diverse coral atolls in all the Caribbean.
 The flats making up the fishery are 250 square miles most of which is wadeable.
 Bonefish are the target for most anglers.
 With large numbers of fish, both beginners and experts will love it.
 In addition to bonefish, occasional permit are found tailing on the flats as well as species like barracuda, tarpon, snapper, and snook all residing in the waters.

 El Pescador Lodge – Located on Ambergris Caye, El Pescador is a perennial favorite for Yellow Dog clients.
 Anglers will travel to Belize city where they will catch a flight to Ambergris which is usually a 15-minute flight.
 The fishery offers chances at tarpon, permit, and bonefish, however, sight fishing for tarpon on the flats may be the most popular.
 Resident tarpon in the 20 to 80-pound range are common whereas migratory giants in the 100 to the 200-pound range are found in late spring and early summer months.
 Snook, jacks, snappers, and barracudas also provide for endless entertainment on the water.
-Cameron Davenport oversees the Belize programs for Yellow Dog.
-Be sure to contact him with any questions or for more information.
+Contact us with any questions or for more information.

 Jardines De La Reina.
 However remote and unpressured, it’s important to remember that it’s not untouched – anglers from Europe and Canada have been fishing Cuba for more than 15 years.
 But by no means should anglers not be excited.
 The entirety of Jardines De La Reina is roughly the same size as the Florida Keys, and with strict fishing regulation, it’s not uncommon to only see a dozen other anglers over the course of the week.
 The most popular species to fish for in these waters are tarpon, but bonefish, permit, snook, jacks, snapper, and barracuda can all be found.